In e-books trial, U.S. says Apple conspired with publishers

 “I believe that the government will be able to show at trial direct evidence that Apple knowingly participated in and facilitated a conspiracy to raise prices of e-books,” Cote said on May 23.

-During opening arguments, Snyder expressed Apple’s “concern” about the comment, adding later, “all we want is a fair trial.”
+During opening arguments on Monday, Snyder expressed Apple’s “concern” about the comment, adding later, “all we want is a fair trial.”
 Cote retorted that she made her comments only after the Justice Department and Apple asked for her view, which was based on hundreds of documents submitted in advance of trial.

 “The deck is not stacked against Apple unless the evidence stacks against Apple,” Cote said.